 What is ARISE?

-ARISE is a program designed to increase access to on-campus mental health services and support for students who have been impacted by gender based violence.
-A student who qualifies as ARISE will receive free services at CAPS.
+ARISE (Awareness, Response, Intervention, Support and Empowerment) is a program designed to increase access to on-campus mental health services and support for students who have been impacted by gender based violence.
+A student in the ARISE program will receive flexible and comprehensive mental health services at no cost at CAPS.
 Recognizing that gender based violence prevention is a community responsibility, CAPS ARISE therapists also provide outreach and prevention based education to the UC campus.

-- Have been impacted by gender based violence* (Rape, sexual assault, harassment, gender based violence, IPV, stalking, gender, sexual orientation discrimination, and/or Title IX concerns.
+Have been impacted by gender based violence* (Rape, sexual assault, harassment, gender based violence, IPV (emotional, physical or sexual abuse within a romantic relationship), stalking, gender, sexual orientation discrimination, and/or other Title IX concerns.)

-- The reason for seeking therapy is related to coping with the impact of gender based violence.
+Are seeking therapy for concerns related to coping with the impact of gender based violence.

 What are ARISE Services?

 A CAPS therapist will work with you one-on-one to develop a plan for mental health support that best fits your needs.
 If part of the recommended care plan, individual therapy and psychiatry services will be provided at no cost.
 ARISE Services include:

 - Connection to a community of support